cBridges851/code-style-checker/README.md

 #### Validators
 All the validators that the program uses.
 These include:
 - \_\_pycache__ - contains Python 3 code that has been compiled and is ready to be executed.
-- conditional_statement_quantity_on_line_validator - makes sure there is no more than one conditional statement signature per line.
+- conditional_statement_signature_quantity_on_line_validator - makes sure there is no more than one conditional statement signature per line.
 - end_of_signature_space_validator.py - checks to see if there is a space between the closing curved bracket or word and opening curly bracket in a signature.
 - equals_space_missing_validator.py - checks to see if there are any missing spaces before or after an equals sign.
 - number_of_classes_validator.py - checks how many classes there are in a JavaScript file.
 There should be a maximum of 1.